 Curated tools, data, and workspaces in the Terra Libraries

-Terra includes libraries of curated workflows, showcase workspaces, and data to help with building a custom workspace for your use case.
+Terra includes libraries of curated workflows, showcase workspaces, and data to help you build a custom workspace for your use case.

-For more on showcase workspaces, see Template and tutorial workspaces.
+For more on showcase workspaces (also called "featured workspaces"), see Curated template and tutorial workspaces

 Terra Support